 I watched the world go by from my vantage point in the long grass at the far end of the garden.
-It was still warm but the evening sky was darkening although I still had a good view of the meadow on the other side of our fence.
+It was still warm and light, but the evening sky was darkening.
+I still had a good view of the meadow on the other side of our fence.
 I was expecting to be called indoors at any time now and kept looking back at the house for any sign of my dad.

 When I heard dad call me in, I trotted back down the garden looking in at Harry as I passed the greenhouse.
 He was settled into his little box and looked very comfortable and, more importantly, very safe.